isomerpages/moe-hougangsec/_departments/Pupil Management.md

 <p>● Students are to wear their prescribed school uniform without any alteration
 when reporting for, attending and leaving school and school events.
 <br>● Students are to wear the full school uniform, blouse/shirt with skorts/pants
-and school tie on Mondays when they report to school.</p>
+and school tie on Mondays when they report to school.
-<p>● Students are allowed to wear school shirt/blouse, Polo t-shirt, PE t-shirt
+<br>● Students are allowed to wear school shirt/blouse, Polo t-shirt, PE t-shirt
-(on Tuesdays to Fridays) or CCA t-shirt (on Tuesdays) with pants/skorts.</p>
+(on Tuesdays to Fridays) or CCA t-shirt (on Tuesdays) with pants/skorts.
-<p>● On days where there are PE lessons, students are required to report
+<br>● On days where there are PE lessons, students are required to report
 to school in their school shirt/blouse, Polo t-shirt, PE t-shirt with pants/skorts (not allowed to report to school in PE shorts).
 If they wish to, students can choose to wear their PE shorts under their pants/skorts instead.
 They